 General ENTs can treat children as well, but they have not had additional years of training in the pediatric specialty.
 If it is determined that your child needs surgery, you can rest assured that all of our pediatric ENTs work exclusively with pediatric anesthesiologists.
 This is a very important consideration for many parents.

-Dr. Waldman and his colleague, Cecilia Helwig, MD, assistant director of Pediatric Otolaryngology, also offer coblation tonsillectomy, a specialized procedure that uses radiofrequency energy and saline.
-“This is a technology that reportedly is better tolerated by kids including less pain, less bleeding and fewer complications,” Dr. Helwig says.
+Dr. Waldman also offers coblation tonsillectomy, a specialized procedure that uses radiofrequency energy and saline, a technology that reportedly is better tolerated by kids, and has been shown to cause less pain, less bleeding and fewer complications.